nightingaleproject/vrdr-dotnet/README.md

 ### Development & CLI Requirements
 - This repository is built using .NET Core 3.1, download [here](https://dotnet.microsoft.com/download)
-- You can also use .NET Core 2.1, see VRDR.CLI section below for instructions
 ### Library Usage
 - The VRDR or VRDR.Messaging libraries target .NET Standard 2.0
 - To check whether your .NET version supports a release, refer to [the .NET matrix](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).